rweckert/rwebi.com/README.md

 <b>Navigate:&nbsp;&nbsp;</b>[← Modules List](#modulelist)&nbsp;&nbsp;|&nbsp;&nbsp;[↑ Table of Contents](#contents)

 <h3> <img src="_ico/stringescape.png" width="18px"> String Escape</h3><a id="stringescape"></a>
 <b>HTML string escape editor and utility. </b>A character encoding utility designed to convert text into "escaped" formats suitable for programming and web development.
 It allows users to transform special characters into safe strings for languages like HTML, JavaScript, or JSON, preventing syntax errors or security vulnerabilities.
 This tool is essential for developers who need to clean up data before embedding it into source code.
-Allows converted strings to be formated as variabels or setup for script evaulation.<br><br>
+Allows converted strings to be formatted as variables or setup for script evaluation.<br><br>

 &nbsp;&nbsp;&nbsp;&nbsp; ⚙️ **[rwebiModule-StringEscape.html](Modules/rwebiModule-StringEscape.html)** <br>
 &nbsp;&nbsp;&nbsp;&nbsp; 📜 **[rwebiModule-StringEscape.js](_jss/rwebiModule-StringEscape.js)** <br>